 To finish the muffins off, they’re topped with simple dairy free glaze.
 I used culinary coconut milk and confectioners sugar for just the right consistency.

-The fruit is packed and jumping out of every bite.
+The muffins are jam-packed with fruit and jumping out with every bite.

 So are you ready to try your new favorite Christmas tradition?
 Try my Christmas muffins and see what you think.